Will personalization at scale driven by 1st party data ever be more than a pipe dream?

 When it comes to profile enrichment, the reality for marketers has been filled with broken promises:

 ‘Hundred-percent accurate look-alike models’ is the assurance, but in reality, identities snowball into false positives to create a mess of mistargeting and wasted media spend.

-‘Real-time enrichment’ meansslowdowns in sending siloed customer datasets to multiple parties, by which point mistakes have been made, regulatory red-tape has been compromised, and profiles have exceeded their expiry date – quickly slipping into irrelevance.
+‘Real-time enrichment’ causes processing delays in sending siloed customer datasets to multiple parties.
+At this point, mistakes have already been made: regulatory red-tape has been compromised, and profiles have exceeded their expiry date – quickly slipping into irrelevance.

 Get it right, and you get growth.
 Get it wrong, and you get churn, extra costs, a GDPR nightmare, and an endless struggle towards ROI.